TrellixVulnTeam/swahilipython_SCMU/Doc/library/shlex.rst

 .. attribute:: shlex.commenters

    The string of characters that are recognized as comment beginners.
-All characters from the comment beginner to end of line are ignored.
+All characters kutoka the comment beginner to end of line are ignored.
 Includes just ``'#'`` by default.